Excerpt From The Body Keeps the Score by Bessel Van der Kolk:

 The main take-aways from your yoga session should be: 1) Experiencing the Present Moment 2) Making Choices 3) Effective Action and 4) Creating Rhythms

-Your yoga instructor will work with you to create an individualized session based on your comfort-level and needs.
-Your instructor will work to make session feel safe and predictable.
-There will be no hands-on assists (physical touch), however your instructor may verbally guide you to reduce risk of injury.
+I will work with you to create an individualized session based on your comfort-level and needs.
+I will work to make session feel safe and predictable.
+There will be no hands-on assists (physical touch), however I may verbally guide you to reduce risk of injury.
 Session will take place in a private therapy office.

 Trauma informed yoga does not incorporate talk therapy.
 However, there may be opportunity at the end of session to identify themes or thoughts that came up during the practice.

 Each trauma informed yoga session is between 45 minutes to an hour.
 The cost per session is $100.

 Understand more about trauma informed yoga.

 Learning how to align breath and movevent.